 Elaine launched Crackit Productions in 2008 with a vision to create ground breaking television productions that would stimulate debate and generate headlines across the world.
-Under her command, Crackit has produced over 200 hours of award winning television shown across broadcasters and international boundaries including Countdown To Murder, The Ugly Face of Beauty and Katie Hopkins: My Fat Story to name a few.
+Under her command, Crackit has produced over 200 hours of award winning television shown across broadcasters and international boundaries including Bad Habits: Holy Orders, Save Money Good Food, Secret Life of the Hospital Bed and Countdown to Murder.

 Prior to setting up Crackit, Elaine has held positions on the board of Endemol UK and was Managing Director of Brighter Pictures, overseeing programmes such as Big Brother at the height of the hype surrounding the show.
 Elaine prides herself in taking the time to source and nurture the very best on and off screen talent and has long been an advocate and mentor of the disabilities and race scheme CDN.